openstack/heat/doc/source/developing_guides/pluginguide.rst

   ``True`` means updates are not supported, resource update will fail on every change of this property. ``False`` otherwise.
 Default is ``False``.

+*support_status*:
+  Defines current status of the property.
+Read :ref:`supportstatus` for details.

 Accessing property values of the plug-in at runtime is then a simple call to:

 .. code-block:: python